alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 so Sets are interchangeable with functions in mathematics.

-This means operations on Sets like *unions*, *intersections*, *complements*, *Cartesian products* and so on can be perfectly described (or replaced) with operations on functions and that's exactly what
-[boolean algebra](http://en.wikipedia.org/wiki/Boolean_algebra) is
+This means operations on Sets like *unions*, *intersections*, *complements*, *Cartesian products* and so on can be replaced with operations on functions and that's exactly what [boolean algebra](http://en.wikipedia.org/wiki/Boolean_algebra) is about.
+In mathematical terms, these mathematical structures (sets and functions that take an argument and return 0/1) are equivalent (indistinguishable) because there exists an isomorphism between them, savvy? :-)
-about.

 And I don't know how Haskell handles this for `Data.Set`, or if it handles it at all, but OOP subtyping seems like the easiest way to